ToeKnee02/Metroid-Prime-Trilogy-Fanmade-Remaster/README.md

 # Final Notes
 After doing all this I didn't feel like taking any comparison screenshots so if any of you would like to do so, send them to me and I will include the shots and credit you for them.

+If you have any issues, please open an issue and either Me or someone else will look into it and try to fix it.